alexsalomon/javascript-es6-practice/README.md

-# javascript-es6-practice
-Practicing ES5 to ES6 Code
+# Practicing Javascript ES6 Features

+This repository contains small code snippets of ES6 features, used to aid on my understanding of those features.

+Each feature can be found in its own file.